Best Rooftop Bars in Edinburgh: Drinks, Dates & Castle Views

 The Lookout for Fine Dining & Drinks on Calton Hill

-The seasonal menu is curated and cooked by the team at the Gardner’s Cottage.
+The seasonal menu is curated and cooked by the team at Gardner’s Cottage.

-Customers feel the breakfast is worth the price point.
+Customers feel that breakfast is worth the price point.

 Reserve a table for a unique foodie experience suspended, partially, over of one of Edinburgh’s seven hills.